rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 # Metasploit Development Environment

+This is a guide for setting up an environment for effectively **contributing to the Metasploit Framework**.
+If you just want to use Metasploit for legal, authorized hacking, we recommend instead you [download the Metasploit binary installer](http://metasploit.com/download), which will take care of all the dependencies and give you access to the open source Metasploit Framework, the free Metasploit Community edition, and an option to start the free trial for Metasploit Pro.

+If you're using Kali Linux, Metasploit is already pre-installed for non-development purposes; just type `msfconsole` in the terminal to start Metasploit Framework, then type `go_pro` if you'd like to try Metasploit Pro or Metasploit Community.

+If you actually want to develop on and contribute to Metasploit, read on!

+## Getting Started

 We assume that you're on some recent version of Ubuntu Linux.
 If not, then you're going to be on your own on how to get all your dependencies lined up .
 If you've successfully set up a development environment on something non-Ubuntu, and you'd like to share, let us know and we'll link to your tutorial from here.

-Please note that Backtrack Linux is not very suitable as a development environment, and you will run into missing upstream packages.
+Please note that Kali Linux (formerly Backtrack Linux) is not very suitable as a development environment, and you may run into missing upstream packages.
 It's a great place to use Metasploit, but not so great for hacking on it directly.

 Throughout this documentation, we'll be using the example user of "Fakey McFakepants," who has the e-mail address of "mcfakepants@packetfu.com"